 The Eat Drink & Be Local summer festival series focusing on the island's food, drink and artisanal crafts returns in 2021.
 The Seafront Sundays are a staple in the Guernsey summer calendar and were certainly missed in 2020!

-Starting on 23 May with the GSPCA, Seafront Sundays take place on select Sundays throughout the summer months, when St Peter Port's seafront becomes traffic free and bursts into life with themed stalls packed full of delighful produce and products and al fresco dining.
+Starting on 30 May with EDABL, Seafront Sundays take place on select Sundays throughout the summer months, when St Peter Port's seafront becomes traffic free and bursts into life with themed stalls packed full of delighful produce and products and al fresco dining.
 Visit their website for more information.

 Dates for 2021 Seafront Sundays are as follows:- (Subject to confirmation)

 Sunday 30 May - Eat Drink And Be Local!

 Sunday 27 June - Eat Drink And Be Local!

 Sunday 25 July - Eat Drink And Be Local!

 Sunday 8 August - Eat Drink And Be Local!

 Blessed with an abundance of natural ingredients from sea and land, it’s not surprising that the islands should be able to boast so many high quality restaurants.
 Choose from hearty pub fayre, bistro dining or contemporary cuisine – healthy appetites are welcome in all of our restaurants.
 There are a huge variety of culinary styles available from all over the world, too.
 Indian, Chinese, French, Spanish and Italian sit comfortably alongside more traditional restaurants.
 And with the quality as high as it is, you’ll soon be back for seconds.